-Climate Related Risk Management Process Process Description Integration of climate-related risk management processes Climate Risk Identification Climate related risks and opportunities are identified through a series of workshops with members from the Climate Reporting Working Group (include the Group CEO and CFO), Executive Team from each company.
+Climate Related Risk Process Description Integration of climate-related risk Management Process management processes Climate Risk Identification Climate related risks and opportunities are identified through a series of workshops with members from the Climate Reporting Working Group (include the Group CEO and CFO), Executive Team from each company.
 TAG integrates its climate-related risks and opportunities into the broader framework of its business audit and risk management processes.
 Climate Change Risk Assessment Process After these risks have been collated by the Climate Reporting Working Group, they are rated and materiality assessed in a series of additional workshops by members from the Climate Reporting Working Group (include the Group CEO and CFO), Executive Team from each The risks are reported to ARMS and the full Board for inclusion in the risk register.
 Group Risk Management Process The Climate Working Group, ARMs and Board reviews the risks and provides any feedback.
 Any new risks identified during the year are updated in the Risk Register and raised in the Bi-monthly ARMS meeting.
-Climate Risks are reviewed by the Board annually.
-This process describes the climate risk capture and reporting and general management which is includes in the overall TAG Risk Management framework.
+Climate Risks are reviewed by the Board annually. management which is includes in the